OptimalLockdown/Covid19inEngland/docsource/FAQ.rst

 2. How does this model differ from others that predict the spread of Covid-19?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The model we considered is a *compartmental* model, meaning one where the population (of England, in our case) is divided in compartments with different features.
+The population is assumed to be well-mixed, ie each person has the same probability to meet with any other person; see :ref:`here <4.
+What assumptions have been made in this model?>` for further discussion on what does this assumption mean.
+The evolution of the number of people in each compartment over time is described by some :ref:`equations <Model>` (ODEs).

+This approach is different from so-called *individual-based models*, which aim to describe the action of each distinct individual but is harder to handle and more computationally intensive, being therefore more suited for the study of smaller size populations; an example of such kind of models in action can be seen `here <https://korona.kausal.tech/sim/en>`_.
+Some other models, for instance `this one by the Institute for Health Metrics and Evaluation (IHME) <https://covid19.healthdata.org/united-kingdom>`_  use instead curve-fitting approaches, by fitting some complex nonlinear mixed-effects model to the available data.

+Another main difference is the :ref:`fitting procedure which we used <Likelihood-free inference>`: based on Bayesian statistics, we are able to leverage expertise about the parameters (by defining prior probabilities on them) but at the same time choosing the final value of them based on data.
+Moreover, the use of `ABCpy <https://github.com/eth-cscs/abcpy>`_ library allows us to perform efficient inference exploiting High Performance Computing, even in the present case of a model in which no direct inference procedure is possible.

+Of course, we are happy to hear any comments or suggestions about improvements to the model; please see :ref:`here <6.
+How can I get in touch with the researchers behind this study?>` for contact informations.

+DON'T KNOW ABOUT UK MODEL!

-- Refer to and link e.g. IHME model and explain very shortly the difference.
+..
+Refer to and link e.g. IHME model and explain very shortly the difference.
 Refer to and link article about model used by UK government, that it is not public, etc.

-- Possibly mention that you are interested in other models, and people can get in touch with you if they know of some?
+..
+Possibly mention that you are interested in other models, and people can get in touch with you if they know of some?

 3. How should I interpret the uncertainty predicted by this model?